WSDOT-GIS/wsdot-gis.github.com/Python/pydev.md

 Recommendations
 ---------------

-Write Python code to work with both Python 2.x and Python 3.x by [following these guidelines](https://docs.python.org/3/howto/pyporting.html).
+Write Python code to work with both Python 2.x and Python 3.x by [following these guidelines][Porting Python 2 Code to Python 3].
 The list below shows which software uses which version of Python.

 * Python 2.X
     * 32-bit